koolkodes-aws/fantasy-soccer-demo/README.md

 # fantasy-soccer-demo

-This repo contains scrips to create data model for a mini fantasy soccer league game in DynamoDB and load sample data.
+This repo contains scripts to create data model and load sample data for a mini fantasy soccer league game in DynamoDB.
 Can be use as part of a demo / hands on lab for DynamoDB and NoSQL Workbench.

 For the purpose of this demo, each gamer will set up teams weekly that will consist of 7 players.
 A typical team selection would include 1 goalkeeper, 4 outfield players and 2 substitutes.
 We will also assign random points to each game player each game week.
 To model this game, we used three tables; Gamers, Soccer_Players and Gamer_Teams.